uofm-research-computing/bigblue-general/README.md

 ## Submission Script Guide

-When you log in, you are placed on either of the login nodes `log01`/`log02`, but running a script there takes up memory for every other user online.
+When you log in, you are placed on either of the login nodes (`log01`/`log02`), but running a script there takes up memory for every other user online.
 You must submit a script as a job to utilize the power of the cluster.

-There are two commands of submitting a job: `sbatch` and `srun`.
-If we do not adequately describe what you are looking for, please visit the slurm documentaion on [sbatch](https://slurm.schedmd.com/sbatch.html).
+There are two commands of submitting a job to the cluster: `sbatch` and `srun`.
+Below is a simple run-down of both commands.
+However, if we do not adequately describe what you are looking for, please visit the slurm documentaion on [sbatch](https://slurm.schedmd.com/sbatch.html).

 ### sbatch